Want to embed this in your web page? You can!

 One mistake many sales people make is assuming that other people need what they need, like what they like and feel the way they feel.
 In fact, there is several distinct personality types that appreciate different things.
 Targeting your sales strategy accordingly will increase your chances for success.

 The above “articlographic” (just invented a new word) demonstrates four basic personality types, their descriptions, likes and dislikes and gives suggestions for sales process.
 If you would like to know more about these types, you should go here.
-Although it wasn’t written in the context of marketing, it is one of the best personality types information on the web.
-Warning: you should grab your coffee before reading.
-It is a long read!

 Description: outgoing, direct, fun-loving, people-oriented, talkative, expressive, energetic, spontaneous, impulsive, curious, has expressive face, risk taker.

 Work: fashion, entertainment, tourism, sports, advertising, art, cinema, stage, or unemployed.